quicwg/multipath/draft-ietf-quic-multipath.md

 received by the endpoint when it intends to send packets on the same path.

 A client that wants to use an
-new path MUST validate the peer's address before sending any data packets as described in {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated the 4-tuple used for that path.
+new path MUST validate the peer's address before sending any data as described in {{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated the 4-tuple used for that path.

-After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST validate the peer's address before sending any data packets as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the 4-tuple used for that path.
+After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST validate the peer's address before sending any data as described in ({{Section 8.2 of QUIC-TRANSPORT}}), unless it has previously validated the 4-tuple used for that path.
 Until the client's address is